sabrinamuqadas/bite_bringers/README.md

 ## Getting Started

-To run Bite Bringers (E-commerce App) locally, follow these steps:
+To run Bite Bringers (E-commerce App) locally, follow these step:

 1. Clone the repository: